Jordan has been working at Perfect Sense since July 2017.

 In April, Rose went on the record with Jordan Tang, a front end developer and graduate of VCU who is coming up on his one-year work anniversary at Perfect Sense.
 During the conversation, Jordan shared about his father's influence on his career, his professional growth over the past year, and how he'd turn around the New York Knicks if given the opportunity.
 Since coming to Perfect Sense, Jordan has played an integral role on projects for two of our marquee clients—Newell Brands and Walmart.

 Like a lot of other recent college graduates, I had not heard of Perfect Sense until the career fair at VCU, where I met Avery and Omavi.
-We kicked things off really well.
+We hit it off really well.
 When I came for my interview, there was a lot I liked about the company and ultimately decided to come here.

 Tell me about the current project you are working on and your specific role on the team?